 Are you looking for a dental insurance plan that provides complete coverage for every sort of dental disaster?
 As in – no matter what kind of treatment you may need, now and into the foreseeable future, your dental insurance will reimburse you for virtually all of the cost?

 Frankly, you have a better chance of finding a polka-dotted unicorn hiding under your bed that you do of locating this sort of dental insurance.

 Or perhaps your needs are less aspirational.
 You want dental insurance that covers braces for your three kids.
-You’re a baby boomer who needs a significant number of implants – and probably a bone graft to support them.
+You’re a baby boomer who needs a significant number of dental implants – and probably a bone graft to support them.
 Or your gums may need some quality time with a periodontist, or perhaps you're considering dentures.
 Whatever the issue is, you’re looking for a dental insurance plan that “covers everything” – in that you need help managing the high cost of an extended treatment plan.

 Dental insurance plans that come the closest to the description “covers everything “are typically referred to as indemnity or fee-for-service dental insurance plans.
 They typically cost at least twice as much as more restricted plans - $780 a year for an individual for a plan that has a maximum annual benefit of $2,500 compared to $350 a year for the typical dental insurance plan with a maximum annual benefit of $1000-$1,500.
 And the fees you pay for treatment at your dentist may be higher too.